-The current situation of many developing countries, however, differs in certain ways from conditions in 19th century Europe and the U.S. The rates and dimensions of population growth are much higher now, the pressures on land, water, and resources are greater, the safety-value of migration is more restricted, and, perhaps most important, time is not on their side because of the momentum of demographic change.
+The current situation of many developing countries, however, differs in certain ways from conditions in 19th century Europe and the U.S. The rates and dimensions of population growth are much higher now, the pressures on land, water, and resources are greater, the safety-valve of migration is more restricted, and, perhaps most important, time is not on their side because of the momentum of demographic change.

 Rapid population growth compounds already serious problems faced by both public and private sectors in accomodating changing social and economic demands.
 It diverts resources from needed investment, and increases the costs and difficulties of economic development.
 Slowing population growth is not a panacea for the problems of social and economic development.
 It is not offered as a substitute for sound and comprehensive development policies.
-Without other development efforts and sound economic policies which encourage a vital private sector, it cannot solve problems of hunger, unemployment, crowding or social disorder.
+Without other development efforts and sound economic policies which encourage a vital private sector, it cannot solve problems of hunger, unemployment, crowding or social disorganization.

-Population assistance is an ingredient of a comprehensive program that focuses on the root causes of development failures.
 The U.S. program as a whole, including population assistance, lays the basis for well grounded, step-by-step initiatives to improve the well-being of people in developing countries and to make their own efforts, particularly through expanded private sector initiatives, a key building block of development programs.